-At the time Korkeasaari was founded, the island could only be reached by steamboat.
-However, transport connections have diversified significantly, and today you can easily get to the island both with your own means of transport and with the help of public transport.
+When Korkeasaari was founded, the island could only be reached by steamboat.
+However, transport connections have diversified significantly, and today you can quickly get to the island both with your means of transport and with the help of public transportation.

-By metro to Kalasatama: From Kalasatama metro station, Korkeasaari is about a kilometer’s walk.
+By metro to Kalasatama: From Kalasatama metro station, Korkeasaari is about a kilometre’s walk.
 The green concrete turtles serve as Korkeasaari’s guideposts, leading to the zoo via Isoisänsilta.

-By bus 50 or 59 from Pasila train station: Buses 50 from Maunula and 59 from Pajamäki run through Pasila train station to Kalasatama Koksikatu terminus, from where it is about a kilometer long walk over Isoisänsilla to Mustikkamaa’s ticket office.
-When going in the opposite direction, the closest departure point is the Polarissenkatu stop, which is closer to Isoisänsilta.
+By bus 50 or 59 from Pasila train station: Buses 50 from Maunula and 59 from Pajamäki run through Pasila train station to Kalasatama Koksikatu terminus, from where it is about a kilometre long walk over Isoisänsilla to Mustikkamaa’s ticket office.
+When going in the opposite direction, the closest departure point is the Polarissenkatu stop, closer to Isoisänsilta.

 By water bus: The water bus to Korkeasaari runs from Kauppatori daily from the beginning of June to the end of August.
 The water bus also operates on weekends during May and September.
 The trip to Korkeasaari takes about 20 minutes, and the water bus runs in both directions once an hour.
 The departure from Kauppatori takes place on the same side, and the return journey from Korkeasaari starts on the other side.
 Water buses are accessible and operated by JT-Line.

-You can buy both individual admission tickets and annual passes to Korkeasaari, which are on sale all year round both at the on-site ticket office and in the online store.
+You can buy both individual admission tickets and annual passes to Korkeasaari, which are on sale all year round at the on-site ticket office and the online store.

 Ticket prices in 2022:

-In terms of opening hours, however, different public holidays must be taken into account, during which times exceptional opening hours are often observed.
+In terms of opening hours, however, different public holidays must be considered, during which exceptional opening hours are often observed.
 You can find detailed information about opening hours on Korkeasaari’s website.

-In addition to zoo operations, Korkeasaari plays an important role in international animal protection work.
-You can learn more about matters related to conservation work on Korkeasaari’s own website.
+In addition to zoo operations, Korkeasaari plays a vital role in international animal protection work.
+You can learn more about conservation work matters on Korkeasaari’s website.

 Are you on vacation in Helsinki and intend to visit Korkeasaari as well?
 Book a hotel room at the VALO Hotel in Helsinki’s Ruskeasuo that is close to public transportation and offers a variety of services.